-Healthy and safety risks in the workplace need to be managed, either by eliminating risks or, if this is not reasonably practicable, minimising them.
-Risk is the possibility that harm (death, injury or illness) might occur when a person is exposed to a hazard.
-The situation could involve a task, chemical or equipment used.
+Risk is the possibility that harm (death, injury or illness) might occur when people are exposed to a hazard.
+Health and safety risks in the workplace need to be managed, either by eliminating risks or, if this is not reasonably practicable, minimising them.
 Hazard management is a continuous process that is used to improve the health and safety of all workplaces.
 It is essentially a problem-solving process aimed at defining problems (identifying hazards), gathering information about them (assessing the risks) and solving them (controlling the risks).

 The duty to manage work health and safety risks is placed on persons conducting a business or undertaking (PCBUs), which also includes designers, manufacturers, importers and suppliers of plant, substances or structures that are used for work.